 As our floatplane lifts away from Vancouver, the landscape changes.
 Gleaming high-rises fall away in favor of towering green pine trees that cover the mountains of Vancouver Island.
 Small towns dot the valleys, but it’s mostly trees, lakes, and more trees as we fly west towards a small bay north of Tofino.
 The float plane dips down towards the sparkling Bedwell estuary, located in the remote Clayoquot Sound UNESCO Biosphere reserve.

-It’s hard to believe that in this challenging and remote location, the Clayoquot Wilderness Resort operates a luxurious, all-inclusive glamping expeirnce for only five months of the year.
+It’s hard to believe that in this challenging and remote location, the Clayoquot Wilderness Resort operates a luxurious, all-inclusive glamping experience for only five months of the year.
 In the tradition of great safari camps, the luxury guest and amenity tents are assembled in mid-May and taken down at the end of September, then stored until the beginning of the next season.
-This is glamping at its finest and most luxurious.
+As one of the premier Vancouver Island resorts, this wild retreat is glamping at its finest and most luxurious.
 And yes, families with children aged six years and older are welcome.

-This luxury Relais & Chateaux property is the ‘land of firsts’ for many visitors to this remote UNESCO World Heritage Site area in the coastal temperate rainforest, a thirty minute boat ride from Tofino.
+This luxury Relais & Chateaux property is the ‘land of firsts’ for many visitors to this coastal temperate rainforest, a thirty minute boat ride from Tofino.
 Many urban-dwellers and families have never experienced the view from a saddle, nor the rush of salmon fishing, or seeing orcas in Bedwell Sound.

 Luxury Glamping Tents